Hydrophobic sand: History

 The earliest reference to waterproof sand is in the 1915 book The Boy Mechanic Book 2 published by Popular Mechanics.
 The Boy Mechanic states waterproof sand was invented by East Indian magicians.
 The sand was made by mixing heated sand with melted wax.
 The wax would repel water when the sand was exposed to water.

 Magic sand was originally developed to trap ocean oil spills near the shore.
 This was done by sprinkling magic sand on floating petroleum, which would then mix with the oil and make it heavy enough to sink.
 Due to the expense of production, however, it is no longer used for this purpose.

 Hydrophobic sand has also been tested by utility companies in Arctic regions as a foundation for junction boxes, as it never freezes.
 It is also used as an aerating medium for potted plants.

 Properties

 Magic sand

 The properties of Magic sand are achieved using ordinary beach sand, which contains tiny particles of pure silica, and exposing it to vapors of trimethylsilanol (CH3)3SiOH, an organosilicon compound.
 Upon exposure, the trimethylsilanol compound bonds to the silica particles while forming water.
 The exteriors of the sand grains are thus coated with hydrophobic groups.
 When Magic sand is removed from water, it is completely dry and free-flowing.

-Aqua Sand, a brand name toy product made using magic sand, can be found in blue, green, or red colors; but all appear silvery in water because of a layer of air that forms around the sand.